Arena Football League: 2000s

 In 2000 the AFL had a television deal with TNN, ESPN, ESPN2 and ABC worth more than $25 million.
 Beginning with the 2003 season, the AFL made a deal with NBC to televise league games, which was renewed for another two years in 2005.
 In conjunction with this, the league moved the beginning of the season from May to February (the week after the NFL's Super Bowl) and scheduled most of its games on Sunday instead of Friday or Saturday as it had in the past.
 In 2006, because of the XX Winter Olympic Games, the Stanley Cup playoffs and the Daytona 500, NBC scaled back from weekly coverage to scattered coverage during the regular season, but committed to a full playoff schedule ending with the 20th ArenaBowl.
 NBC and the Arena Football League officially severed ties on June 30, 2006, having failed to reach a new broadcast deal.
 Las Vegas owner Jim Ferraro stated during a radio interview that the reason efforts to make a deal failed was that ESPN refused to show highlights or scores or even mention Arena football as long as it was being aired on NBC.

 For the 2006 season only, the AFL added a national cable deal with OLN (later the now-defunct NBC Sports Network) for eleven regular-season games and one playoff game.

 On December 19, 2006, ESPN announced the purchase of a minority stake in the AFL.
 This deal included television rights for the ESPN family of networks.
 ESPN would televise a minimum of 17 regular season games, most on Monday nights, and nine playoff games, including ArenaBowl XXI on ABC.
 The deal resulted in added exposure on ESPN's SportsCenter.
-However, after the original AFL filed for bankruptcy, this arrangement did not carry over to the new AFL, which is a separate legal entity.
+However, after the original AFL filed for bankruptcy, this arrangement did not carry over to the new AFL, which was a separate legal entity.
 The AFL also had a regional-cable deal with FSN, where FSN regional affiliates in AFL markets carried local team games.